UK considers using Brexit ‘freedom’ to allow pesticides banned in EU on food

 Defra highlighted that it had taken action equivalent to the EU import ban on two of the chemicals, dimoethoate and omethoate, and said that decisions about which pesticides to permit on food were based on robust scientific assessments.

-Friends of the Earth campaigner, Kierra Box, told The Independent: “We’ve known for years that these pesticides pose health risks, which is why the UK already has some restrictions in place to limit residues of these chemicals on imported food.
+Friends of the Earth campaigner Kierra Box told The Independent: “We’ve known for years that these pesticides pose health risks, which is why the UK already has some restrictions in place to limit residues of these chemicals on imported food.

-“However, the EU has already tightened the rules, so why hasn’t the UK followed suit
+“However, the EU has already tightened the rules, so why hasn’t the UK followed suit?

 “Any suggestion that prospective trade deals with countries that commonly use these pesticides may have influenced delays to these reassessments would be deeply concerning.